lunarised/lunarised/README.md

 - Python
 - C++

+### My Main Project
+My Main Project at the moment, Is going through SICP in scheme.
+Its alot of fun

-### I'm also spending some time learning languages such as
+### I also learn a few other languages such as
 - Rust
 - C
 - Typescript